Nothing9495/wtgutil/README.md

 ## Install
 Download the latest build from Github Release, rename it *wtgutil.exe*, then put it into `<SystemDrive>:\Windows` directory.
 By doing so, you can use this utility in Windows Terminal or PowerShell etc. directly without extra steps.
 ## Usage
-Open Windows Terminal(Admin) or PowerShell(Admin) and type `wtgutil /?` or `wtgutil /help`.
+Run Windows Terminal or PowerShell as admin and type `wtgutil /?` or `wtgutil /help`.
 The program will show you it's usage.
-Note: The program needs to be run in Windows Terminal or PowerShell with administrator privileges.
+Note: The program needs to be run in Windows Terminal or PowerShell with admin privileges.
 If not, it will refuse to start.
 # Principle
 **wtgutil** realizes its functions by modifying the value of specific registry keys.
 The details are as follows.
 - Path: `HKLM\SYSTEM\HardwareConfig\Current`